ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/containers/containers-and-vms/index.md

             and then click the cog icon.
         *   Alternatively, press the Search/Launcher key and search for the Settings app.
-    *   Scroll down and click "Advanced", then find the "Linux development environment" section under the "Developers" heading.
-After installation, Crostini-related settings can also be found here.
+    *   Scroll down to "About ChromeOS", then find the "Developers" section at the bottom of the page, and click "Set up" for the "Linux development environment"
     *   Turn it on!
 *   Profit!